 Rosemary Dobson AO

-The degree of Doctor of Letters (honoris causa) was conferred upon Rosemary Dobson AO at the Arts ceremony held at 4.00pm on 28 February 1996.
+The degree of Doctor of Letters (honoris causa) was conferred upon Australian poet Rosemary Dobson AO at the Arts ceremony held at 4.00pm on 28 February 1996.
 She gave the occasional address at the ceremony.

 Presented by the Acting Vice-Chancellor and Principal Professor D J Anderson

 I have the honour to present Ms Rosemary Dobson, AO for admission to the degree of Doctor of Letters (honoris causa).

 Rosemary Dobson, a graduate of this University, published her first book of poems, In a Convex Mirror in 1944; her second, The Ship of Ice, published 3 years later when she was 27, won the Sydney Morning Herald prize for poetry.
 This was the first of the many awards and honours she has received for her work - among them the Robert Frost prize (now known as the Christopher Brennan Award), the Patrick White Literary Award and the Grace Leven prize for poetry.

 After WWII she joined Angus & Robertson as a member of its distinguished editorial team.
 From 1966 -1971 when her husband Alex Bolton was London editor for A & R, she had the opportunity to visit the galleries of England and Europe, and to immerse herself in the paintings which so strongly influence her poetry.
 She is herself an accomplished illustrator, editor and anthologist, known and admired here and abroad.